alfetopito/dokku-ethereum-plugin/README.md

 --------
 ```
 $ dokku help
+    eth:info                                        Displays Ethereum port, ip and options
     eth:logs                                        Displays the last logs from Ethereum container
     eth:start                                       Creates a Ethereum container or starts it if any
     eth:stop                                        Stops and removes the Ethereum container if any
+    eth:version                                     Displays Ethereum version
+    eth:link <app>                                  Links <app> to Ethereum container
 ```

 Simple usage